Grover-c13/PokeGOAPI-Java/README.md

 	|__app
     ```

- 2. I'm going to include a fenced code block as part of this bullet:
+ 2. Go to your settings.gradle (Module:PokeGoAPI) and add

     ```gradle
 include ":PokeGOAPI"
 project(":PokeGOAPI").projectDir = file("./PokeGOAPI")
     ```

- 3. Go to your build.gradle (Module: app) and add
+ 3. Go to your build.gradle (Module: app) and add to your dependencies:

     ```gradle
 compile project(":PokeGOAPI")